 Meet the artists

-Over 50 local artists for the inaugural 2024 Lower Hutt Art Trail have been selected to showcase their work at 30 stops.
+More than 50 local artists for the 2025 Lower Hutt Art Trail have been selected to showcase their work at over 30 stops.
 The artists include painters, potters, print makers, collage artists, textile artists, weavers, glass artists, jewellery artists, wood and metal artists and mixed media.
-Their works can be viewed at both the artists’ own studios and several galleries around the Hutt region.
+Their works can be viewed at both the artists' own studios and several galleries around the Hutt region.
 Read about the individual artists below.

 Painting and drawing